TrinhHaiSon/Artificial-Intelligence/Lesson1.md

 * Natural language processing to enable it to communicate successfully in a human language (such as English, Vietnamese,...).
 * Knowledge representation to store information provided before or during the interrogation.
 * Automated reasoning to use the stored information to answer questions and to draw new conclusions.
 * Machine learning to adapt to new circumstances and to detect and extrapolate patterns.
+### Thinking humanly: The cognitive modelling approach
+If we are going to say that a given program thinks like human, we must have some way of determining how humans think.
+We need to get inside the actual workings of human minds.
+There are two ways to do this: Through introspection-trying to catch our own thoughts as they go by or through psychological experiments.
+Once we have a sufficiently precise theory of the mind, it becomes possible to express the theory as a computer program.
+If the program's input/output and timing behavior matches human behavior, that is evidence that some of the program's mechanisms may also be operating in humans.